kernhanda/kernhanda.github.io/_posts/2017-12-24-templates-inheritance-methods.md

 ## A wrinkle

-In all the above examples, `this->` works because it refers to the **current instantiation** (of the templated class).
+In all the above examples, `this->` works because it refers to the **current instantiation** (of the class templates).
 If, on the other hand, you're referring to a different template instantiation while in a template instantiation (essentially, a dependent template), you have to make use of the `template` keyword in a way different than you may be used to.